Chinese property sector crisis (2020–present): Demolition notice

 On 27 December 2021, the People's Government of Danzhou issued a notice asking Evergrande to demolish 39 of the buildings on its Ocean Flower Island, or Haihua Island, project, which is off the coast of Danzhou City, Hainan.
 The government stated that these buildings were built illegally.
-With an 8-square-kilometer planned area and an investment of roughly 81 billion yuan, Haihua Island would be the world's largest artificial island.
+With an 8-square-kilometer planned area and an investment of roughly 81 billion yuan, Haihua Island would have been the world's largest artificial island.
 It was also Evergrande's most influential real estate project before the financial crisis.
 The order further undermined market confidence in Beijing's proposal to allow Evergrande to sell its assets to satisfy its debts.